 Meet the Art Therapists

-Our art therapists are more than just dedicated - they are INVOLVED in this organization.
-When you find out more behind the people that work each day to help these brave kids, you will understand why Friends has been around for more than 30 years with the same passion and vigor that it took to launch it in 1992.
+When you find out more about the people who work each day to help these brave kids, you will understand why Friends has been around for more than 30 years with the same passion and vigor that it took to launch it in 1992.

 Mercy Clinic: